shawntabrizi/Ethereum-Twitter-Bounty/README.md

            cd /path/to/twitter-bounty
            npm run server

 4. Your browser should automatically open up the Twitter Bounty webpage.
-To interact, make sure you have [installed and configured MetaMask](https://truffleframework.com/tutorials/pet-shop#installing-and-configuring-metamask).
+To interact, make sure you have [installed and configured MetaMask](https://truffleframework.com/tutorials/pet-shop#installing-and-configuring-metamask) using the seed phrase you saved from `ganache-cli`.

 ### Interacting with the contract